jdefrance7/SeniorDesignProject/Arduino/README.md

 # Arduino Project Sketches

 Multiple sub-projects were created to test the functionality of various portions of this project.
-A brief description of the main project(s) and each supporting sketches are included below.
+Brief descriptions of the main project(s) and supporting sketches are included below.

 Please note that the `libraries` folder is not itself a project sketch but rather contains the source code for libraries used throughout the project.
 Read the `libraries` documentation to learn more.